mariadb-operator/mariadb-operator/docs/SQL_RESOURCES.md

 `mariadb-operator` enables you to manage SQL resources declaratively through CRs.
 By SQL resources, we refer to users, grants, and databases that are typically created using SQL statements.

 The key advantage of this approach is that, unlike executing SQL statements, which is a one-time action, declaring a SQL resource via a CR ensures that the resource is periodically reconciled by the operator.
 This provides a guarantee that the resource will be recreated if it gets manually deleted.
-Additionally, it helps prevent state drifts, as the operator will regularly update the resource according to the CR specification.
+Additionally, it prevents state drifts, as the operator will regularly update the resource according to the CR specification.

 ## Table of contents
 <!-- toc -->